melezhik/swat/README2.md

 As swat is a web test oriented tool it deals with some http related stuff as:

 - http methods
-- http resourses
+- http resources
 - http responses

 Swat leverages unix file system to build an _analogy_ for these things:

 ## HTTP Resources

-_HTTP resourse is just a directory_.
-You have to create a directory to define a http resourse:
+_HTTP resource is just a directory_.
+You have to create a directory to define a http resource:

     mkdir foo/
     mkdir -p bar/baz

-This code defines two http resourses for your application - 'foo/' and 'bar/baz'
+This code defines two http resources for your application - 'foo/' and 'bar/baz'

 ## HTTP methods